Leonidasabiri/Wind-Simulation/README.md

 	return v;
 }
 ```
-Thanks to the book of shaders i knew how to make this.
+(Thanks to the book of shaders i knew how to make the noise.)